joberly/demo-python-api/README.md

 - Postgres for the database because it's easy to deploy for demo purposes.
 - SQLite for unit testing because it doesn't need deployment.
 - Kubernetes for deployment because who doesn't like making their local machine go **_brrrrrr_**.
+- Tables are created and CPT codes are loaded at API start as part of an internal database migration step.

 ## Test Coverage